Postgraduate Loan Scheme

 How to apply

-Applications are now open and can be made through the online service or by downloading a paper form on the UK Government website, where full details of the process, required supporting evidence, and documentation can be found.
-This includes downloadable application forms for print.
+Applications can be made through the online service or by downloading a paper form on the UK Government website, where full details of the process, required supporting evidence, and documentation can be found.

 Finding your course in the online application form